a-lucas/DoubleLinkedList/README.md

 ================================

 You can inherit an object with a DoubleLinkedNode , and transform it into a node element.
-This way, you won't have to access the stored object with the node.data property anymnore.
+This way, you won't have to access the stored object with the node.data property.

 ```javascript